byuccl/spydrnet/docs/source/developer/contribute.rst

 A description should be entered as well.
 It could just be a reiteration of the release notes or other relevant information.

+Three files should be added as assets to the new release:

+Two files will be generated when the repository is pushed to Pypi.
+A tar.gz file and a .whl file.
+Uploead these two files after performing the next step of `Publising the packages to Pypi`

+Go to docs/latex folder, copy the `spydrnet_reference.pdf` to the assets under the new release, and changes its name to `spydrnet_reference-new_release_number.pdf`.
+If the pdf file doesn't exist, run:

+>>> make latexpdf

+in the /docs folder

 Publishing the packages to Pypi
 -------------------------------

 The packages need to be published to Pypi to be installable via pip.
-On pypi.org there is a guide on uploading packages.
+On the `Pypi website <https://packaging.python.org/tutorials/packaging-projects/>`_ there is a guide on uploading packages.
+You will need an account for this.
 Follow the instructions there to upload to the test pip server then the production server.

+If you have an account and know what you are doing, use the command below :

+>>> python3 -m twine upload dist/*

+And then input your username and password for Pypi.

+To install the python package to check for success, use:

+>>> python3 -m pip install spydrnet

+Go to the release on the Pypi website through your account.
+Download the .whl file and the .tar.gz file.
+Add them as assets to the new release at GitHub.com

 Publishing the documentation
 ----------------------------

 This is easiest on Linux (or at least not Windows, MacOS works fine as well)

+Make sure you are still in the Master branch and that everything in the html folder is up-to-date.
+If not, re-run the instructions in :ref:`Build`.

 Checkout the gh-pages branch create a new folder with the release number as the name.
-Copy the `docs/build/html` folder into the newly created folder.
+Move the `docs/build/html` folder into the newly created folder.
+Make sure to delete the html folder after you are finished.

+(If html folder doesn't contain the latest pages, it could be that the html folder wasn't deleted from the previous release, delete the folder, commit the changes and repeat the steps above)

 The documentation is built from the stable link so the stable link will need to be updated to point to the newly updated documentation.